Mountain Safety

 SLOW ZONES

-Safety and education is always foremost at Big White Ski Resort and with that in mind all green runs are slow zones for “Family/Seniors Skiing and Snowboarding Zones”.
-Thousands of people have had the opportunity to ski and ride down our slow zones in comfort knowing those runs are designated for beginner skiers.
+Safety and education are always our priority at Big White Ski Resort and with that in mind ALL GREEN RUNS ARE SLOW ZONES.
+Thousands of people have had the opportunity to ski and ride our slow zones in comfort knowing those runs are designated for slow skiing and snowboarding.

-Please Note: Skiers and Snowboarders caught skiing or riding in a uncontrolled and unsafe manner, with excessive speed will result in the loss of their Day Lift Ticket or the suspension of their Season Pass.
+Please Note: Skiers and Snowboarders caught skiing or riding in an uncontrolled and/or unsafe manner, or with excessive speed will result in the loss of their lift privileges for an indeterminate amount of time.

 TERRAIN SAFETY